roberthorvath/logcalltracer/README.md

 2021-06-04T12:26:09.455Z  /myApp/start.js:16: Application starting.. { a: 42, b: { c: 'Hi!' } }
 ```
 ### **logLevelColored**: get/set(boolean)
 By default, no coloring is performed on the output.
-When both `showLogLevel` and `logLevelColored` are set to true, the log level is colored as following:
+When both `showLogLevel` and `logLevelColored` are set to true, the log level is colored as follows:
 | Method | Color |
 |---     |---    |
 |logInfo | None  |